 After my first round of grad school I headed south to Mobile, Alabama.
 I started out working as a Partnership Coordinator for a local non-profit, where I managed our collaborative initiatives with local businesses, government agencies, and other NGOs.
 I then moved on to become a Research Analyst for a private consulting firm on the Natural Resource Damage Assessment of the BP Deepwater Horizon Oil Spill.
 Working on the BP Oil Spill was an eye-opening experience that taught me just how intertwined our quality of life, economy, and public health are with the health of our environment.

 After my time on the Gulf Coast I headed east to central Florida, where I earned a Ph.D. in Interdisciplinary Ecology at University of Florida, advised by Dr. Mark Hostetler and Dr. Steve Johnson.
 For my dissertation research I studied the ecology and impacts of introduced non-human primate populations in Florida, which was a personal dream for many years beforehand.
-I am now a Postdoctoral Research Associate in the Department of Wildlife Ecology and Conservation at University of Florida, advised by Dr. Christina Romagosa.
-I am currently studying rhesus macaque abundance in a recently-invaded habitat and using climate envelope modeling to evaluate the invasion potential of introduced mammals in Florida.
+I then worked as a Postdoctoral Research Associate in the Department of Wildlife Ecology and Conservation at University of Florida, advised by Dr. Christina Romagosa, studying rhesus macaque abundance in a recently-invaded habitat and using climate envelope modeling to evaluate the invasion potential of introduced mammals in Florida.
+I am now an Assistant Professor of Research at Texas A&M University – Kingsville, where I am over-seeing a project funded by the Texas Department of Transportation to provide guidance on management and mitigation measures to protect the endangered ocelot.
 I am one of those people who is lucky enough to say, “I love what I do.”